 The university offers free specialist advice and counseling services for personal problems (such as home sickness), financial, immigration and legal advice, and academic support.

-ISEFP students can also make an appointment to see ISEFP Director Dr Priscilla Cunnan or, in an emergency, call her directly on her mobile phone.
+ISEFP students can also make an appointment to see ISEFP Manager Dr Priscilla Cunnan or, in an emergency, call her directly on her mobile phone.

 My child has never travelled overseas before.
 Does the College help students when they arrive in London?